- Our Work

 - Donate now

-Chris currently heads up the our Australian Marine team.
+Chris currently heads up our Australian Marine team.
 His work includes undertaking an Australian first project to re-establish shellfish reefs in Port Phillip Bay.

 “I’ve seen people gain a lot of personal benefit from getting involved in citizen science projects.
 It could be field work, gathering data, sharing stories or planting a tree.
 Without people we couldn’t achieve many of the results we’re achieving both here and around the world.
 Nature really does need people.”